 To get the most time out of your 30 minutes and to meet the goal of collaboration, you should prepare and submit this plan before the meeting.

 Give your leader a reasonable amount of time to review, reflect and develop actionable recommendations that you then use for collaboration during the meeting.

-Research for the initial career development plan
+Research for the initial plan

 The research component is huge as so many people go into these types of meeting assuming the leader has a full picture of your career impacts.